Bac Ha 101: 7 Highlights of Vietnam's Northwest Ethnic Land

 On the other hand, for those who prefer a worry-free journey, consider booking through a travel agency to rent a private car with a driver and guide.
 This way, you can travel directly to Bac Ha without the need to change vehicles or worry about public transport schedules.

-Homestays in Bac Ha
+Bac Ha vs Sapa

 Bac Ha is just one of the off-the-beaten-path destinations in northern Vietnam, offering the opportunity to combine your trip with other regions in the north of the country.
 Here are several suggested itineraries: